suryadip2008/SE-Scripts/README.md

 ### FAQs

+- **SE crashes when I import the script/When I open the `Scripts` Tab!!**
+  - This is due to duplicate scripts existing in your scripts folder.
+Head over to your File Manager and navigate to your Scripts Folder and Delete all the duplicate scripts.

 - **Failed to Import Script!**
   - You have to first give SE access to your Scripts Folder.(To do this, head over to the Scripts Tab in SE)